ComradOrg/Comrad/README.md

 ### How is this different from? ...

 See ["Comparison of alternative social networks" on the wiki](https://github.com/Komrade/Komrade/wiki/Comparison-of-alternative-social-networks).
-And help edit, if you can!
-Still learning about landscape of alternative social media.
+And please help edit, if you can!
+The data there is a little incomplete and probably a little inaccurate.

 ## Progress